 Team members can customize their own groups depending on what they would like to see by using behavioural filters.
 Check out the Lead Scoring guide for more info.

 They can also set up e.g. a weekly report on all of the leads assigned to them using Segment Reports.

 With the above process in place, you’re probably wondering how to route leads to other platforms.
 There are a couple of options.

 You can export specific segments (tag groups) of leads in CSV, Excel, or LinkedIn campaign-ready formats.
 Learn how here.

 Or dive into out integrations.

-If you would like to take this a step further, we have a feature to enrich (write data back into) Google Analytics with company information.
+If you would like to take this a step further, we have a feature to enrich Google Analytics with company information.
 Making it possible to build ad audiences for retargeting or dig deep into your analytics from a quality perspective.

-For a management level of reporting - we recommend setting up a weekly automated segment report to keep an eye on the total number of newly qualified or assigned companies visiting your website.
-It’s also a great catalyst to align sales and marketing on your weekly catch up.
+For a management level of reporting - we recommend setting up a weekly Segment Report to keep an eye on the total number of newly qualified or assigned companies visiting your website.
+It’s also a great catalyst to align sales and marketing.